BNSC1/android-notes/README.md

 AIDL: handles how the client and the service interact

-ViewBinding: eliminate the need of `findViewById()` by generating binding class for each XML layout
+ViewBinding: eliminates the need of `findViewById()` by generating binding class for each XML layout

 DataBinding: in addition to features in ViewBinding, it allows binding variables, invoking methods, in XML while having a longer compile time